Emergent $\text{D}_6$ symmetry in fully-relaxed magic-angle twisted bilayer graphene: Symmetry analysis of the Bloch functions

-We conclude highlighting that the same symmetry partners of the mini band levels at $\bGamma$ are as far as $300~\text{meV}$ from them, and in between there are several states with different symmetry.
+We conclude by stressing that the same symmetry partners of the mini band levels at $\bGamma$ are no less than $300~\text{meV}$ away from them, and in between there are several states with different symmetry.
 However, as soon as we move away from $\bGamma$ all those states will be coupled to each other by the Hamiltonian, and thus a description in terms only of few of them is hardly possible.